Containerisation and compliance

 OUR 35TH ANNIVERSARY STORY

-The role Exis has played in shipping dangerous goods over the past 35 years and future plans for Safety of Life and Cargo at Sea
+The role NCB Hazcheck (Exis Technologies) has played in shipping dangerous goods over the past 35 years and future plans for Safety of Life and Cargo at Sea

-In 2022 Exis Technologies celebrates 35 years supplying IT solutions for the management of dangerous goods in sea transport, helping shippers, consignors, forwarders and shipping lines to comply with regulatory requirements of shipping containerised dangerous goods by sea.
-Early, paper based, methods of shipping dangerous goods were time consuming and relied on many people in the process understanding the cargo and its handling requirements.
+In 2022, NCB Hazcheck celebrated 35 years supplying IT solutions for managing dangerous goods in sea transport.
+Hazcheck Systems help shippers, consignors, forwarders, and shipping lines in complying with regulatory requirements for shipping containerized dangerous goods by sea.
+Earlier methods were paper-based, time-consuming, and relied on many people in the process understanding the cargo and its handling requirements.
 Getting the answers wrong to important questions like; Which goods are actually classified as dangerous goods?
 Can they be shipped together safely in a container?
-What packaging do they need? and Where should they be stowed in the ship?, could be catastrophic.
+What packaging do they need? and Where should they be stowed in the ship?
+The consequences of answering these questions wrong could be catastrophic.

-Digital solutions produced by Exis have allowed the businesses to keep pace with the advancement of container shipping today.
-When Exis was formed in 1987, the largest container ships, restricted in size by the Panama Canal, carried around 4,600 TEU, now Ultra Large Container Ships with capacity of almost 24,000 TEU can be regularly spotted in container ports.
-In 1980, 102 million tons of cargo was being carried by container ships globally.
-By 2017, this figure had jumped to 1.834 million tons (source UNCTAD, Clarkson Research Services copyright Statista 2019) – a massive 1,698 % increase!
+Digital solutions produced by NCB Hazcheck have allowed the businesses to keep pace with the advancement of container shipping today.
+In 1987, NCB Hazcheck took shape, and back then, the Panama Canal constrained the size of the largest container ships, capping their capacity at about 4,600 TEU.
+Fast forward to today, and Ultra Large Container Ships, boasting a staggering capacity of nearly 24,000 TEU, are a common sight in container ports.
+The transformation is striking—container shipping has evolved immensely.
+In 1980, global container ship cargo reached 102 million tons, a pivotal moment in the industry’s history.
+By 2017, the figure surged to 1.834 million tons (source UNCTAD, Clarkson Research Services copyright Statista 2019), marking a massive 1,698% increase!

 Collaborations and new initiatives